anvilsecure/ulexecve/README.md

 hello
 ```

 There is always the `--fallback` option.
 It is not as stealthy as parsing and mapping in the binaries in userland ourselves.
-The fallback method uses `memfd_create()` and `fexecve()` but it should work 100% of time for executing arbitrary static or dynamic binaries (provided they are the right binaries for the platform you are trying to execute them on obviously).
+The fallback method uses `memfd_create()` and `fexecve()` but it should work 100% of time for executing arbitrary static or dynamic binaries.
+Provided the supplied binaries are the right binaries for the platform you are on obviously.

 # Bugs, comments, suggestions